ppy/osu-wiki/news/2023/2023-05-01-journey-into-a-beatmap-world-contest-results.md

 ![](https://assets.ppy.sh/contests/175/banners/w.jpg)

-2944 intrepid explorers joined us in this great trek across the expanded osu! universe, from [ostenatious openings](https://assets.ppy.sh/contests/175/entries/Trembling%20Cheetah.jpg), [programs most strange](https://assets.ppy.sh/contests/175/entries/Jolly%20Chipmunk.jpg) and even [disjointed backroom photo shoots](https://assets.ppy.sh/contests/175/entries/Stern%20Magpie.jpg), we've seen it all.
+2944 intrepid explorers joined us in this great trek across the expanded osu! universe, from [ostentatious openings](https://assets.ppy.sh/contests/175/entries/Trembling%20Cheetah.jpg), [programs most strange](https://assets.ppy.sh/contests/175/entries/Jolly%20Chipmunk.jpg) and even [disjointed backroom photo shoots](https://assets.ppy.sh/contests/175/entries/Stern%20Magpie.jpg), we've seen it all.

 But the architects of this terrible journey decreed that you shall only have fifteen votes to spend across such a huge collection of insanely talented works.
 And so, you have chosen.